 Copying Packaging slips, Invoices and Job Tickets to Hotfolders:

-You can also copy additional items to Hotfolders by navigating to Settings > Order Settings and selecting "Copy additional items to Hotfolder."
+You can also copy additional items to Hotfolders by navigating to Configuration > Settings > Order Settings and selecting "Copy additional items to Hotfolder."
 You will now have three new drop downs that will send copies of packing slips, invoices, and job tickets to the selected hotfolder.

 Note: If you do not see these settings, please raise a ticket with Infigo Support as they may need to enable the feature for you.